Keerthiga3885/e6data_AutomationTest/README.md

 - `leftNavigationTest` - List available options in the left navigation.
 - `catalogOptionTest && clusterOptionTest` - List Name, created by, status and total count of the records in each option.
+- `createClusterTest` - Creates the cluster with given information.
-- `createAndDeleteClusterTest` - Create and delete the cluster.
+- `deleteClusterTest` - Delete the cluster which is created.
 - `queryHistoryTest` - Get records for the last 7 days by applying filters.

 ## Project Structure